S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

 -   _Continuous Improvement of Work Process_ – Getting in the habit of continuously seeking to improve the work process supports people's skill in identifying and acting on opportunities to improve.
--   _Describe Organizational Drivers_ – Before responding to a perceived impediment or opportunity, it is essential to understand the current situation, and why it makes sense for the organization to respond
+-   _Describe Organizational Drivers_ – Before acting on a perceived impediment or opportunity, it is essential to understand the current situation and establish that it makes sense for the organization to respond.
+-   _Determine Requirements_ - Agreeing on the general direction and scope of response to an impediment or opportunity first, supports effective decision-making about what specifically to do.
--   _Governance Backlog_ – Keeping a prioritized list of all impediments and opportunities that require a governance decision to be made, keeps outstanding issues visible and clarifies what is most important to respond to first.
+-   _Governance Backlog_ – Keeping a prioritized list of all impediments and opportunities that require a governance decision to be made keeps outstanding issues visible and clarifies what is most important to respond to first.
--   _Navigate via Tension_ – When everyone in the organization pays attention for situations that appear different to what is expected or desired, and brings that information to the attention of those responsible, you maximize the organization's potential for identifying impediments and opportunities.
+-   _Navigate via Tension_ – When everyone in the organization pays attention for situations that appear different to what is expected or desired, and brings that information to the attention of those responsible, you maximize the organization’s potential for identifying impediments and opportunities.
--   _Respond to Organizational Driver_ – Responding only to challenges and opportunities that are valuable for the organization,  maximizes return on investment of  limited time, energy and resources.
+-   _Respond to Organizational Drivers_ – Responding only to challenges and opportunities that are valuable for the organization maximizes return on investment of the limited time, energy, and resources you have available.

 #### Principle 5 – Run Experiments